 In the morning, children can read, socialize, and choose hands-on materials in one of the classrooms.
 Students in Primary are sent to their own room.
 Students in Elementary go to a Lower Elementary classroom.

-In the afternoon, our Director of the After School Program prepares an after-school environment in the Lower Elementary classroom so that children can be independent and enjoy choosing age-appropriate materials, games, art media, etc. Students can take a nap, eat a snack, and enjoy each other’s company in play.
-Parents are required to supply additional snack in their child’s lunch for ASC.
+In the afternoon, our After School Program supervisor, Ms. Mildred, prepares an after-school environment in the Lower Elementary classroom so that children can be independent and enjoy choosing age-appropriate materials, games, art media, etc. Students can eat a snack and enjoy each other’s company in play.
+Parents are asked to supply additional snack in their child’s lunch for ASC.
 When the playground is available, children go to the outdoor environment for supervised outdoor play.
 Children may also go for a walk to the parks in our area.
 ASC personnel are sensitive to the needs of children at all ages and stages of development in creating activities.
 They guide and encourage independence, positive choices, and collaborative play that fosters positive social relationships.

-Meadow Montessori offers the use of the Before School and After School Care programs on an as-needed basis for currently enrolled Primary and Elementary students only.
-Staffing requirements and regulatory restrictions limit the number of children in ASP, so checking to see if there is space in the class is required.
-Please contact the Office at least one day in advance or as soon as you know you need BSC or ASC care.
+Meadow Montessori offers the use of the After School Care program on an as-needed basis for currently enrolled Primary and Elementary students only.
+Staffing requirements and regulatory restrictions limit the number of children in ASC, so checking to see if there is space in the class is required.
+Please contact the Office at least one day in advance or as soon as you know you need ASC care.

-ASC runs from 3:00-5:30pm.
+ASC runs from 3:00 – 6:00pm.
 The fee for use of part or all of each ASC session is $20 per child.
-BSC opens at 8:00am; the fee for the use of BSC service is $10.

-Regular attendance is an important part of the Montessori experience and promotes better school performance.
+Regular attendance is an important part of our school experience and promotes better school performance.
 Attendance records are kept as part of each child’s file.
-Excessive absenteeism will be discussed with parents and all unexcused absences are required to be reported to the Ministry of Education.
+Excessive absenteeism will be discussed with parents and all unexcused absences are required to be reported to the Ministry of Education*.
 Every effort should be made to avoid scheduling vacations when classes are in session.
+Please ensure you inform your teachers of any absences.

 It is difficult for a child to miss school for an extended time for any reason.
 Obviously, a child must stay home when sick.
 However, a family vacation while school is in session should be avoided.
-In the third year of Primary and at the Elementary level, many Montessori lessons are given in small groups, even if a child is absent.
+In the third year of Primary and at the Elementary level, many lessons are given in small groups, even if a child is absent.
 Lessons can be long and complex, and it is not possible to present the new concept or skill with the same level of detail to a child who has missed the initial presentation.
 And, since we do not rely on workbooks, it is difficult to send students off with a week of work.
-Please plan vacations to coordinate with the school calendar (located in the back of this Handbook).
+Please plan vacations to coordinate with the school calendar.

-Because many of our faculty and staff live outside the District, we make our own decisions about whether to close or delay school rather than following the District of Maple Ridge School System.
-Please opt into text messages from the school (REMIND see the Communication section of this document for instructions) or go to Meadow Montessori’s website (www.meadowmontessori.ca).
+Because many of our faculty and staff live outside the immediate area, we make our own decisions about whether to close or delay school rather than following the District of Maple Ridge School System.
+Messages about closures are sent via email as early as possible.

 All records listed below must be submitted to Meadow Montessori in order for your child to begin school.
 If we do not have this information, we will not allow your child to attend class.